bcaffo/digitalOceanScripts/README.md

 bash setUpPlumber.sh
 ```

-Co to your ip to make sure that nginx is set up correctly
+Go to your ip to make sure that nginx is set up correctly

 ## To set up the hello example